Alan-Camacho-Restrepo/Agar-IO/README.md

 How can I play this game?
 Follow the next steps for gaming:
 1. Install Poetry.
 Poetry is a tool for dependency management and packaging in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
-For installing (Linux, Windows, macOS):
+For installing (Linux, Windows, macOS): or visit the oficial site: https://python-poetry.org/docs/#installing-with-the-official-installer to know new versions or modifications.

    $curl -sSL https://install.python-poetry.org | python3 -